czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 ## **3. Product Research**

-You really should know everything about a product before selling it.
+You should know everything about a product before selling it.
 The best way to get to know your product is to try it and find out its features and benefits.
 Take note of how using the product changed your life?

 ## **4. Your target audience**

 For customers to read your content.
-You need to grab their attention quickly.
+You need to grab their attention.
 And what better way to do that than to get inspiration from them.

 You can get inspiration by hanging out where they hang out and using their language to write your copy.

-For instance, you scroll through your company’s social media and in the comments section, something has grabbed your interest.
+For instance, you scroll through your company’s social media.
+And something has grabbed your interest in the comments section.
 You could use that as inspiration for your introduction or add it as a quote in your content.

 ## **5. How do research on Google?**